tarantool/doc/doc/reference/internals/iproto/replication.rst

 Code: 0x47.

-When an instance receives an IPOTO_JOIN request, its response includes information required for the instance initialization: current Raft term, current state of synchronous transaction queue.
+When an instance receives an IPOTO_JOIN or IPROTO_FETCH_SNAPSHOT request, its responses include the information required for the instance initialization: current Raft term, current state of synchronous transaction queue.
 Before sending this information, the instance sends an IPROTO_JOIN_META request with an empty body:

 ..  raw:: html
     :file: images/repl_join_meta.svg